Launch your own Amazon or AliExpress affiliate marketing website and start making money on commissions.

 An event directory website can be a profitable online business since it’s a platform connecting event organizers with event-goers.
-Besides selling tickets, there are several more ways to monetize an event directory website.
+Besides selling tickets, there are several more ways to monetize a directory website.
 Let’s go through some of the most notable:

 - Host Ads – it’s the most common way to make money for most websites.
 You can display advertisement banners in different areas of your event directory or integrate the website with Google AdSense.
 Follow the simple instructions to integrate the WordPress website with Google AdSense and start making a profit from each ad click.

 - Charge Organizers for Listing Events – you can monetize your event directory by charging event organizers for listing events.
 It can be set up with the Paid Listings extension.
 Also, you may want to check our screencast that shows how to set up paid listings submission on your directory website.

 - Promote Listings for a Fee – it’s another excellent way to monetize your event directory with the Paid Listings extension.
 By making certain listings featured, event organizers may highlight and display them at the top of the search results page.
 It can be an extra option for event organizers who want to stand their events out of hundreds of other listings.